 Tornadoes struck parts of the Midwest this past weekend killing six people and leaving hundreds with damaged or destroyed homes.
 But wait, tornadoes happen in the spring not in the winter!
 Tornadoes in the middle of November are but a reminder that bad things can happen at any time.
 Catastrophe does not operate on a schedule.
 With that being said, everyone should do a little preparation before disaster strikes.

-Manage your resources.
 One of your most important resources after a calamity will be your insurance company.
 Depending on your coverage, an insurance company can move quickly to protect your family and your property.
 The positive news for the people affected last weekend is that the typical homeowner’s insurance covers damage from tornadoes.
 Other natural disasters, like floods and earthquakes, are often not covered under standard policies.
 Regardless of the disaster, it is believed that over half of the homes in America are undervalued for insurance purposes.
 Meaning that if they were destroyed the insurance settlement would not be sufficient to pay for rebuilding.
-So it is important to understand your coverage and get the right coverage before a natural disaster.
+So it is important to understand your coverage and get the right coverage to prepare for a tornado.

 Life can change quickly.
 Just days ago the families affected by last weekend’s storms were debating which of Grandma’s old recipes to cook on Thanksgiving Day.
 All that changed in seconds.
 Today, they face challenges they never thought they would have to face.
 Don’t wait for disaster to strike.
-Make plans today and hope you never have to use them.
+Make plans today to prepare for a tornado.